decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 Educational awareness goes far beyond technical details and product features.
 The larger, and frequently overlooked question, is what does this digital collective become, what does it produce, what movements does it spawn, and how do we get there?

 #### Using sustainable funding to the public’s benefit.
-Obviously, a cryptocurrency with various features is part of that, but the larger idea is the culture that takes shape and what can be imagined and achieved by a decentralized community with sustainable funding that seeks to create ideas for the public benefit, per the Decred Constitution?
+Obviously, a cryptocurrency with various features is a critical technical component.
+The larger questions are what culture takes shape and what can be imagined and achieved by a decentralized community with sustainable funding that seeks to create ideas for the public benefit?

 Decred has developed tools for atomic swaps, privacy technology, is working on a DEX, and all of its code is open-source for the world to learn from and build on.